Transcranial Magnetic Stimulation (TMS) Service

 Treatment Approach

-Transcranial magnetic stimulation (TMS) involves placing an electromagnetic coil on the scalp, while high-intensity current is rapidly turned on and off in the coil to produce a magnetic field.
+Transcranial magnetic stimulation (TMS) involves placing an electromagnetic coil on the scalp, while a high-intensity current is rapidly turned on and off in the coil to produce a magnetic field.
 The magnetic field activates specific areas of the brain associated with either depression or OCD.

 TMS is noninvasive and requires no anesthesia or sedation.
 The procedure typically lasts less than an hour.
 During this time, patients are awake, alert, and comfortable.